OCTRI/f2hstats/README.md

 ## Connect to MySQL

 With the Docker container running, you can connect to MySQL either through the command line or using a free tool such as SequelPro on Mac or MySQLWorkbench in Windows.
-Use the username and password in the application.properties file of the application (f2hstats).
+Use the username and password f2hstats.
 On the command line, you may need to use the host option to connect:

 ```mysql -h 127.0.0.1 -u f2hstats -p f2hstats f2hstats```